sufiyan007/JavaScript/MoreOnFunctions.md

 const add = (a, b) => a + b;    // multiple params
 const log = () => console.log("Hi!"); // no params
 ```
+4️⃣ Rules for implicit return

+Works only with a single expression.

+Curly braces {} mean a function block → then you must use return.
 ---

 ## 9. Outputting Messages